Post Season/Tournament Teams

 Participation in Tournaments

-Participation in any tournament must be prenotified to the Tournament Director or if he or she is unavailable to the Regional Commissioner.
+The Post Season Director, or if he or she is unavailable the Regional Commissioner, must be notified in advance of participation in any tournament.
 Please note that special rules can apply, especially for teams participating in tournaments after the Area/Section All Star tournament.

-All funds for teams actually raised must be deposited into and disbursed from a separate Region 76 bank account for tournament teams.
-No exceptions are permitted.
+All funds raised by teams must be deposited into and disbursed from the Region 76 Tournament Team account.
+No exceptions are permitted..

 A person responsible for fundraising must make a full accounting of all cash receipts and checks.
 Checks must be made payable to "AYSO Region 76" or "Beverly Hills AYSO".
 All cash and checks received must be turned over promptly to the Regional Commissioner or the Regional Treasurer with an itemized list of donors.
 All mail enclosing donations must be sent to the Region's address (P.O.
 Box 1761, Beverly Hills, CA 90213) and all solicitations requesting donations must request that donation checks be mailed to that address.
 If a payor wishes to use a credit card , they may do so at our donation page.